fromano-st/reaas_home_project/README.md

 A monitoring setup, including Grafana and Prometheus, has been deployed to provide real-time dashboards with metrics on ingestion, processing, and data throughput.

-**Note on Implementation**: While the services appear to be running correctly, some configuration issues are preventing data from being displayed on the Grafana dashboard.
+**Note on Implementation**: While the services appear to be running correctly, some configuration issues are preventing some data from being displayed on the Grafana dashboard.
 Further investigation is needed to resolve this.

 ### 5. Repository and Automation
 **Status**: Completed